usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 notice is no earlier than the deadline for others applying to take the examination.
 {% enddetails %}

-May an examiner require that an applicant provide documentation of the existence and nature of the disability as evidence that he or she is entitled to modifications or aids?
+{% details May an examiner require that an applicant provide documentation of the existence and nature of the disability as evidence that he or she is entitled to modifications or aids?  %}
 Yes, but requests for documentation must be reasonable and must be limited to the need for the modification or aid requested.
 Appropriate documentation might include a letter from a physician or other professional, or evidence of a prior diagnosis or accommodation, such as eligibility for a special education program.
-The applicant

-may be required to bear the cost of providing such documentation, but the entity administering the examination cannot charge the applicant for the cost of any modifications or auxiliary aids, such as interpreters, provided for the examination.
+The applicant may be required to bear the cost of providing such documentation, but the entity administering the examination cannot charge the applicant for the cost of any modifications or auxiliary aids, such as interpreters, provided for the examination.
+{% enddetails %}

 ILLUSTRATION: A testing service may be required to provide individuals with dyslexia with more time to complete an examination.
 An individual who requests additional time may, however, be required to notify the testing service of the request at the time he or she applies to take the examination, and to furnish appropriate documentation to establish that the additional time is needed because of a disability.

-Can an entity refuse to provide modifications or aids for applicants with disabilities on the grounds that those individuals, because of their disabilities, would be unable to meet other requirements of the profession or occupation for which the examination is given?
+{% details Can an entity refuse to provide modifications or aids for applicants with disabilities on the grounds that those individuals, because of their disabilities, would be unable to meet other requirements of the profession or occupation for which the examination is given? %}
 No. When an examination is one step in qualifying for a license, an individual may not be barred from taking the examination merely because he or she might be unable to meet other requirements for the license.
 If the examination is not the first stage of the qualification process, an applicant may be required to complete the earlier stages prior to being admitted to the examination.
 On the other hand, the applicant may not be denied admission to the examination on the basis of doubts about his or her abilities to meet requirements that the examination is not designed to test.
+{% enddetails %}

 ILLUSTRATION: An individual with a disability may not be required to demonstrate that he or she is capable of practicing medicine in order to be provided with an auxiliary aid in taking a test for admission to medical school.
 BUT: An individual may be required to complete medical school before being admitted to a licensing examination for medical school graduates.

-III-4.6200 Courses.
+### III-4.6200 Courses.

 The requirements for courses under this section are generally the same as those for examinations.
 Any course covered by this section must be modified to ensure that the place and manner in which the course is given are accessible.
 Examples of possible modifications that might be required include extending the time permitted for completion of the course, providing auxiliary aids or services (except where to do so would fundamentally alter the course or result in an undue burden), or offering the course in an accessible location or making alternative accessible arrangements.

 ILLUSTRATION: If the course is offered in an inaccessible location, alternative accessible arrangements may include provision of the course through videotape, cassettes, or prepared notes.

 Alternative arrangements for courses, like those for examinations, must provide comparable conditions to those provided to others, including similar lighting, room temperature, and the like.

 The entity offering the course must ensure that the course materials that it provides are available in alternate formats that individuals with disabilities can use.

 ILLUSTRATION: Class handouts may be provided in Braille or on audio cassettes for individuals with visual impairments.
 BUT: If the course uses published materials that are available from other sources, the entity offering the course is not responsible for providing them in alternate formats.
 It should, however, inform students in advance what materials will be used so that an individual with a disability can obtain them in a usable format, such as Braille or audio tape, before the class begins.

 An entity offering a variety of courses covered by this section may not limit the selection or choice of courses available to individuals with disabilities.
 Courses offered to fulfill a continuing education requirement for a profession, for example, are covered by the requirement that they be offered in an accessible place and manner, and an entity that offers such courses may not designate particular courses for individuals with disabilities and refuse to make other courses accessible.

-III-5.0000 NEW CONSTRUCTION
+## III-5.0000 NEW CONSTRUCTION

 Regulatory references: 28 CFR 36.401; 36.406; Appendix A.

-III-5.1000 General.
+### III-5.1000 General.

 All newly constructed places of public accommodation and commercial facilities must be readily accessible to and usable by individuals with disabilities to the extent that it is not structurally impracticable.
 This requirement, along with the requirement for accessible alterations, are the only requirements that apply to commercial facilities.

-What is &quot;readily accessible and usable&quot;?
+{% details What is &quot;readily accessible and usable&quot;? %}
 This means that facilities must be built in strict compliance with the Americans with Disabilities Act Accessibility Guidelines (ADAAG).
 There is no cost defense to the new construction requirements.
+{% enddetails %}
-What buildings are covered?
-The new construction requirements apply to any facility first occupied after January 26, 1993, for which the last application for a building permit or permit extension is certified as complete after January 26, 1992; or in those jurisdictions where the government does not certify completion of applications, the

-date that the last application for a building permit or permit extension is received by the government.
+{% details What buildings are covered? %}
+The new construction requirements apply to any facility first occupied after January 26, 1993, for which the last application for a building permit or permit extension is certified as complete after January 26, 1992; or in those jurisdictions where the government does not certify completion of applications, the date that the last application for a building permit or permit extension is received by the government.
+{% enddetails %}

-What if a building is occupied before January 26, 1993?
+{% details What if a building is occupied before January 26, 1993? %}
 It is not covered by the title III new construction requirements.
+{% enddetails %}

-What does &quot;structurally impracticable&quot; mean?
+{% details What does &quot;structurally impracticable&quot; mean? %}
 The phrase &quot;structurally impracticable&quot;
 means that unique characteristics of the land prevent the incorporation of accessibility features in a facility.
 In such a case, the new construction requirements apply, except where the private entity can demonstrate that it is structurally impracticable to meet those requirements.
 This exception is very narrow and should not be used in cases of merely hilly terrain.
 The Department expects that it will be used in only rare and unusual circumstances.
+{% enddetails %}

 Even in those circumstances where the exception applies, portions of a facility that can be made accessible must still be made accessible.
 In addition, access should be provided for individuals with other types of disabilities, even if it may be structurally impracticable to provide access to individuals who use wheelchairs.

 ILLUSTRATION: M owns a large piece of land on which he plans to build many facilities, including office buildings, warehouses, and stores.
 The eastern section of the land is fairly level, the central section of the land is extremely steep, and the